kaob1991/pands-project2021/README.md

 ![](https://github.com/kaob1991/pands-project2021/blob/717cf3044507dbdd461905b2c5ed8950e684072c/variable_histograms.png)

-Looking at the distribution of the curve in the first variable (The petal length) it can be seen that the curve is multimodal (i.e. it has 2 peaks) and the data is predominantly skewed to the right.
-The data of the variables in petal width follow no distribution curve and the data for the sepal length follows a very weak normal distribution.
-However the curve for the sepal width follows a normal distribution.
+Looking at the distribution of the curves:
+- In 'petal length' it can be seen that the curve is multimodal (i.e. it has 2 peaks) and the data is predominantly skewed to the left.

+- The data of the variables in 'petal width' follows no clear distribution curve

+- The data for 'sepal length' follows a very weak normal distribution.

+- The curve for the 'sepal width' follows a normal distribution.

-Following some research into this distribution I discovered that the multimodal distribution was possibly a indication that the data needed to be further split into the relative species in order to fully determine the relationship see reference no 28).
+Following some research into this distribution I discovered that the multimodal distribution was possibly a indication that the data needed to be further split into the relative species in order to fully determine the relationship (see reference no 28).
 Therefore I then ran a histogram of each variable split by species to check the distribution at this point (see reference no. 27), using the sample code below:

 ```python
 plt.subplot(2,2,4)